dineshkoilada/dsa/patterns/23_inplace_manipulation_linkedlist/README.md

 function manipulateLinkedList(head):
     if head is null or head.next is null: return head // Base case: empty list or single node
     // Set up necessary pointers
     initialize pointers (prev, current, next, etc.)
     // Perform the manipulations
     while current is not null:
-        // Save the next pointer to avoid losing the rest of the list next = current.next
+        next = current.next
         // Manipulation logic (reverse, swap, etc.)
         perform manipulation on current node

-        // Move to the next node
         update pointers
     return new head
 ```